 But when scammers try to exploit that trust, our focus is on working with you to stop them in their tracks.

 Nov.
-16 is North American Utilities United Against Scams Day.
+15 is Utility Scam Awareness Day.
 We make it a top priority to warn you about scams that might impact our customers on our blogs and social media when we learn about them.
 The problem is that scammers are relentless.
 For that reason, it’s important that we all keep our guard up: if there’s any doubt about the legitimacy of a request for your personal or financial information, never provide it until you’re confident that the source is safe.

 Protect yourself by following these tips